 - $0-co-pay care — used before your BUCA or self-funded plan ever sees a claim

-This creates a virtuous flywheel: free care → less out-of-pocket → earned Store dollars → growing retirement savings - all while lowering employer healthcare costs.
+This creates a positive cycle: free care leads to less out-of-pocket, which earns Store dollars, which grows retirement savings — all while lowering employer costs.

 How Employers and Employees Both Win

-For employers, the traditional model penalizes smokers with higher premiums, but that often leads to disengagement, higher turnover, and administrative complexity.
-WellthCare makes it simple: prevention is the reward.
-Employees who take preventive actions earn immediate financial benefits and automatic retirement contributions - no claims, no paperwork, no compliance headaches.
+For employers, the traditional model penalizes smokers with higher premiums, but that often leads to disengagement, higher turnover, and complexity.
+WellthCare keeps it simple: prevention is the reward.
+When employees take preventive actions, they get immediate financial benefits plus automatic retirement contributions — no claims, no paperwork, no hassle.

 Key outcomes include: